Kubernetes CSI Driver#

 RBAC Support#

-They are respectively deployed under the following names: <release name>-serviceaccount
+They are respectively deployed under the following names: <release name>-serviceaccount, <release name>-clusterrole and <release name>-clusterrolebinding.

 This also means that the cunoFS CSI Driver supports Amazon EKS clusters out-of-the-box.